-Be mobile first, these generations don't have time for much else.
+Be mobile first.
+These generations haven't got time for much else.
 If they can't consume it on a small screen, forget it!
-2

 They're on social.
 Ensure you're hitting them with the right content, at the right time, in the right place.